 Interested in expanding her skill set, Erica took on the position of international show groom for Courtney King Dye and was responsible for two Olympic dressage horses Idocus and Mythilus.
 After returning from Europe, Erica joined Betsy Steiner’s team in Wellington, Florida and subsequently the Kundrun's Deermeadow Farm.

 Erica has competed in dressage, endurance, Arabian hunter pleasure and hunters in the Mid-West, Wellington and on the East Coast.
 She currently foxhunts with Keswick and Farmington Hunt Clubs and is working on completing her USDF medals.
 In addition to her domestic equine experience, Erica has ridden or worked with horses in South Africa, Guatemala, Democratic Republic of Congo, Canada, Peru, Holland, Spain and Germany.

 Recently, Erica completed a Masters of Arts in Interdisciplinary Studies with an emphasis on the disciplines of psychology and communication.
 Every experience brings new knowledge, perspective and understanding to her work at Equine Welfare Society.

-Dr. Tiffany Snell has been a member of the Old Dominion Equine Associates team since 2010.
-A native of Northern California, she graduated from the University of California, Davis in 2004 with a BS in cellular biology and from the University of California, Davis School of Veterinary Medicine with an equine emphasis.
+Dr. Snell joined the Old Dominion Equine Associates team in 2010.
+Hailing from Northern California, Tiffany graduated from the University of California, Davis in 2004 with a BS in cellular biology and from the University of California, Davis School of Veterinary Medicine in 2010 with an equine emphasis.

 A lifelong horseman, Ben’s interest in an equine career was piqued in secondary school when a close friend encouraged him to pursue farrier school.
 Taking that advice, Ben graduated from Danny Ward Horseshoeing School in 2004, and has worked with a variety of horses from Thoroughbred actively racing, hunt horses, dressage horses, to show hunters and jumpers.